-- Deaths mentioning asbestosis (excluding those that also mention mesothelioma) have increased substantially over a number of decades: there were 537 such deaths in 2021 compared with around 100 per year in the late 1970s.
+- Deaths mentioning asbestosis (excluding those that also mention mesothelioma) have increased substantially over a number of decades: there were 493 such deaths in 2022 compared with around 100 per year in the late 1970s.
 Typically, in recent years, around 2-3% of these deaths were among women. - Deaths also mentioning mesothelioma are excluded from this figure, since in such cases the term 'asbestosis' may have been used incorrectly to indicate the role of asbestos in causing the separate disease mesothelioma.
-There were 27 such deaths in 2021. - In around a third of the 537 deaths in 2021, asbestosis was mentioned on the death certificate as the underlying cause of death. - The figures for 2020 and 2021 are likely to have been affected by the coronavirus pandemic.
-Death certificates mentioned COVID-19 as well as asbestosis in 116 of the 537 deaths in 2021, and in 104 of these COVID-19 was recorded as the underlying cause of death.
-Numbers were similar in 2020 with 112 of the 531 deaths mentioning both COVID-19 and asbestosis, of which 103 were recorded as COVID-19 as the underlying cause of death.
-Some of these deaths may have occurred earlier than otherwise had the pandemic not taken place. - In 170 of the 567 total deaths (i.e. including those that mentioned both asbestosis and mesothelioma) in 2021 asbestosis was recorded as the underlying cause of death compared with 191 of the 564 such deaths in 2020.
-The reduction could be at least partly due to some deaths where both asbestosis and COVID-19 played a role being recorded as COVID-19 in the underlying cause rather than asbestosis.

-Interpretation of these figures is further complicated by the fact that cases of asbestosis may sometimes not be recorded as such because they may be mistaken for other types of lung fibrosis - or recorded as "idiopathic" cases (i.e. lung fibrosis without a known cause) [note 6] - or may go undiagnosed.
+There were 16 such deaths in 2022. - In around 40% of the 493 deaths in 2022, asbestosis was mentioned on the death certificate as the underlying cause of death. - In 197 of the 509 total deaths (i.e. including those that mentioned both asbestosis and mesothelioma) in 2022 asbestosis was recorded as the underlying cause of death compared with 174 of the 576 such deaths in 2021. - Interpretation of these figures is further complicated by the fact that cases of asbestosis may sometimes not be recorded as such because they may be mistaken for other types of lung fibrosis - or recorded as "idiopathic" cases (i.e. lung fibrosis without a known cause) [7] - or may go undiagnosed. - Figures for 2020 and 2021 may have been affected by the coronavirus pandemic.
+Death certificates mentioned COVID-19 as well as asbestosis in 34 of the 493 deaths in 2022, 116 of the 546 deaths in 2021, and 112 of the 533 deaths in 2020.
+Some of these deaths may have occurred earlier than otherwise had the pandemic not taken place.

-Table IIDB06 www.hse.gov.uk/statistics/tables/iidb06.xlsx shows the number of new cases of asbestosis (and other forms of pneumoconiosis) assessed under the Industrial Injuries and Disablement Benefit (IIDB) scheme.
+Table IIDB06 www.hse.gov.uk/statistics/assets/docs/iidb06.xlsx shows the number of new cases of asbestosis (and other forms of pneumoconiosis) assessed under the Industrial Injuries and Disablement Benefit (IIDB) scheme.
 The number of cases of asbestosis has increased substantially over the long term from 132 in 1978 to 905 in 2019 (see Figure 2) of which 1-2% were among women.
-There were 675 cases in 2021 and 275 cases in 2020 but these figures are likely to have been affected by a substantial reduction in new cases assessed during the coronavirus pandemic.
+There were 600 cases assessed for IIDB in 2022, 675 in 2021 and 275 in 2020.
+The 2020 figure was particularly affected by a reduction in IIDB assessments carried out during the coronavirus pandemic but the figure for 2021 may also have been affected to some extent.